-Patients with AIDS can develop an abnormality in the liver enzymes essay and sclerosing cholangitis.
-Alkaline phosphatase is usually elevated, while CD4 count is always < 200 x 106/L. This form of sclerosing cholangitis is believed to be related to opportunistic infections in AIDS and is known as AIDS cholangiopathy.
+Patients with AIDS can develop an abnormality of liver enzymes and sclerosing cholangitis.
+Alkaline phosphatase (ALP) is usually elevated, while the CD4 count is always < 200 x 106/L. This form of sclerosing cholangitis is believed to be related to opportunistic infections in AIDS and is known as AIDS cholangiopathy.

 Epidemiology and Etiology of AIDS Cholangiopathy

 AIDS cholangiopathy is a fatal complication of AIDS that has become very rare since the introduction of highly active antiretroviral therapy (HAART).
 The median survival after the diagnosis of AIDS cholangiopathy is about 9 months.
 Patients who are HIV positive are expected to develop some liver abnormalities, but the diagnosis of AIDS cholangiopathy is reserved for patients with sclerosing cholangitis.

 The most common etiology of AIDS cholangiopathy is infectious.
 Opportunistic infections of the biliary system are responsible for AIDS-related cholangitis and sclerosing cholangitis in this group of patients.

 The most commonly identified organisms are cryptosporidium and cytomegalovirus, which can be isolated from the bile.
 Enterocytozoon bieneusi can also be identified in the bile of some patients with unexplained AIDS cholangiopathy.

 Pathophysiology and Clinical Presentation of AIDS Cholangiopathy